ursa-mikail/bolting_and_molting_with_rust_an_anarchist_coding_cook_book/chapter_05/sections/01/readme.md

 Rust’s rules around ownership and borrowing are designed to prevent you from shooting yourself in the foot (or, in this case, causing dangling references or data races). 不借有还, 再借不难 – if you don’t borrow, you don’t have to worry about returning.
 But, once you borrow and return correctly, borrowing again becomes as simple as saying "Here you go!"

 ```
-不借有还, 再借不难: "If you don’t borrow, you don’t return; but if you borrow and return, borrowing again is not hard."
+有借有还, 再借不难: "If you borrow, you better return; but if you had borrowed and returned, borrowing again is not hard."

 ```